-- A. The law school does not discriminate on the basis of disability.
-No limitations are placed on the number or proportion of persons with disabilities who may be admitted or enrolled. - B. Any information concerning an applicant's disability provided during the admissions process is voluntary or optional and is maintained in accordance with laws relating to confidentiality. - C. Students should not assume that because their application to law school indicates the presence of a disability that this information is known to the Deputy Vice Dean for Academic Affairs.
-New students should inform the Deputy Vice Dean for Academic Affairs, under the procedure in Part IV, below, of the need for accommodations well in advance of their matriculation.
+A The law school does not discriminate on the basis of disability.
+No limitations are placed on the number or proportion of persons with disabilities who may be admitted or enrolled.

+- B. Any information concerning an applicant's disability provided during the admissions process I s voluntary or optional and is maintained in accordance with laws relating to confidentiality. - C. Students should not assume that because their application to law school indicates the presence of a disability that this information is known to the Vice Dean for Students.
+New students should inform the Vice Dean for Students, under the procedure in Part IV, below, of the need for accommodations well in advance of their first examination.